wizardfree/noisome/content/posts/it-support-cert.md

 4. [System Administration and IT Infrastructure Services]
 5. [IT Security: Defense against the digital dark arts]

-The topics covered across the courses touched on many areas of IT from binary arithmetic to OSI network layers to soft skills.
+The topics covered across the courses touched on many areas of IT, from binary arithmetic to OSI network layers to soft skills.
 Completing the course has given me a much firmer foundational knowledge of IT and has given me confidence in abilities when it comes to troubleshooting and the ability to learn new things efficiently.

-Overall the course had challenging moments but the video explanations are adequate with plenty of additional reading and quizzes to ensure you've understood the content.
+Overall, the course had challenging moments, but the video explanations are adequate with plenty of additional reading and quizzes to ensure you've understood the content.

-An excerpt from the Specialisation page on coursera:
+An excerpt from the Specialization page on Coursera:
 > The content is highly interactive and exclusively developed by Google employees with decades of experience in IT.
 > Through a mix of videos, assessments, and hands-on labs, you’ll be introduced to troubleshooting, customer service, networking, operating systems, and security — foundational IT skills required for an entry-level job.
 >Your skills will include: Network protocols, cloud computing, Windows operating system, Linux command line, systems administration, encryption algorithms and techniques, and more.